-If one is charged with joyriding, the first and most common response is rhetorical question, “what exactly is this?”
-After all, movies and television often use in connection with playful practical jokes, certainly nothing that is serious.
+If one is charged with joyriding, the first and most common response is the rhetorical question, “what exactly is this?”
+After all, movies and television often use joyriding in connection with playful practical jokes, certainly nothing that is serious.
 Yet it is a crime and, as a theft-related crimes, it has implications an employer may interpret toward evaluating one’s honesty and trustworthiness.

 In a Nutshell: Joyriding is generally considered a temporary taking of a vehicle for enjoyment only, with the return of the vehicle to the owner, as compared to grand theft auto when the suspect intends to permanently deprive the owner of the vehicle.
 Nonetheless, it is a serious crime and can be punishable as a felony with up to three years in state prison (in a county jail under AB109).

 According to California law, joyriding is a temporary taking of a car or motorcycle (Vehicle Code § 10851), bicycle (Penal Code § 499b(a)), or boat (Penal Code § 499b(b)), without the owner’s permission.
 The taking is generally thought to be for enjoyment only and is often committed by juvenile males.
 When the use of the vehicle, bike or boat is no longer enjoyable, the user returns or intends to return the item to the owner.
 Sometimes, the vehicle, bike or boat runs out of gas before it can be returned.

 In this regard, joyriding differs from theft because in theft, the intent is to permanently deprive the owner.
 The “joyrider” never intends to keep the vehicle, bike or boat, either for personal use of to sell it.